wangziqi2013/wangziqi2013.github.io/_posts/2020-12-14-store-atomicity.markdown

 This paper proposes a microarchitectural improvement for enforcing store atomicity.
 Store atomicity, as the paper shows in later sections, if violated, can make the processor vulnerable to a class of memory consistency problems that leads to non-serializable global ordering.
+Modern processors, unfortunately, often implement the memory consistency model without store atomicity, or only a weaker version of it, called "write atomicity", which can incur the same problem as non-store atomicity systems.